DigitalPublishingToolkit/TOD18-Geoblocking/md/07TrimbleGeoblockingandEvasion.md

 Strategy for Europe – Analysis and Evidence’<span id="_Ref427226427"
-class="anchor"></span>[^04TrimbleGeoblockingandEvasion_29] and launched a related inquiry into the e-commerce sector.[^04TrimbleGeoblockingandEvasion_30] In the document the Commission referred to geoblocking as one of the “barriers that hold back cross-border e-commerce.”[^04TrimbleGeoblockingandEvasion_31] A preference for unencumbered cross-border access to content on the internet is also apparent from the draft ‘Trade in Services Agreement’[^04TrimbleGeoblockingandEvasion_32] that is being negotiated by a group of countries – members of the World Trade Organization.
+class="anchor"></span>[^04TrimbleGeoblockingandEvasion_29] and launched a related inquiry into the e-commerce sector.[^04TrimbleGeoblockingandEvasion_30] In the document the Commission referred to geoblocking as one of the 'barriers that hold back cross-border e-commerce.'[^04TrimbleGeoblockingandEvasion_31] A preference for unencumbered cross-border access to content on the internet is also apparent from the draft ‘Trade in Services Agreement’[^04TrimbleGeoblockingandEvasion_32] that is being negotiated by a group of countries – members of the World Trade Organization.
 However, all